 * Getting tackled in the end zone for a safety.

-False Start: When a football player on the offense moves just prior to the snap.
-This is a five yard penalty.
+False Start: When a football player on the offense moves just before the snap.
+This is a five-yard penalty.
 Note that one back on the offense can legally be “in motion” at the time of the snap.

 Offside: If a player from the offense or defense is on the wrong side of the line of scrimmage at the time of the snap.
 A defensive player can cross the line of scrimmage as long as they get back before the snap, but if they touch an offensive player they can be called for encroachment.